Religion in Fiji: Law

 (d) no person shall assert any religious belief as a legal reason to disregard this Constitution or any other law.

 The 2013 Constitution also explicitly allows people to swear an oath or to make an affirmation when legally necessary.

+Freedom of religion

+In 2023, Fiji was scored 4 out of 4 for religious freedom.

 Ancient religion

 The term ancient religion in this article refers to the religious beliefs and practices in Fiji prior to it becoming a Colony.

 Gods, temples and magic

 Fijian religion, myth, and legend were closely linked and in the centuries before the cession of 1874, it was considered part of everyday life.
 Of the traditional religion in Fiji, Basil Thomson (1908:111) writes:

-"The religion of the Fijians was so closely interwoven with their social polity that it was impossible to tear away the one without lacerating the other. ...
+The religion of the Fijians was so closely interwoven with their social polity that it was impossible to tear away the one without lacerating the other. ...
 Religion was a hard taskmaster to the heathen Fijian; it governed his every action from the cradle-mat to the grave.
 In the tabu it prescribed what he should eat and drink, how he should address his betters, whom he should marry, and where his body should be laid.
 It limited his choice of the fruits of the earth and of the sea; it controlled his very bodily attitude in his own house.
-All his life he walked warily for fear of angering the deities that went in and out with him, ever watchful to catch him tripping, and death but cast him naked into their midst to be the sport of their vindictive ingenuity."
+All his life he walked warily for fear of angering the deities that went in and out with him, ever watchful to catch him tripping, and death but cast him naked into their midst to be the sport of their vindictive ingenuity.

 Myth was very much reality in the years preceding and following cession.
 For example, in Taveuni their god, Kalou Vu(root god), is named Dakuwaqa (Back boat).
 In Levuka and Kadavu Islands he is known as Daucina (Expert Light) due to the phosphorescence he caused in the sea as he passed.
 Daucina, however, has a different connotation as a Kalou yalo (deified ancestors) in other parts of Fiji.

 Dakuwaqa took the form of a great shark and lived on Benau Island, opposite Somosomo Strait.
 He was highly respected by the people of Cakaudrove and Natewa as the god of seafaring and fishing communities, but also the patron of adulterers and philanderers.
 In the book "Pacific Irishman", the Anglican priest Charles William Whonsbon-Ashton records in Chapter 1, "Creation":